tiagofreire-pt/rpi_adafruit_stratum1_chrony/README.md

 21000 0
 25000 0
 30000 0
+35000 0
 40000 0
+45000 0
+50000 0
+55000 0
+60000 0
+65000 0
 ```

-Restart the chrony service:
+## Restart the chrony service
 > sudo systemctl restart chronyd.service

 ## Check the sources for correct operation
 > watch chronyc sources -v

+> [!IMPORTANT]
-Wait for 15 minutes, allowing the system clock to converge into a proper offset range, around sub milisecond.
+> Wait for 15 minutes, at least, allowing the system clock to converge into a proper offset range, around sub milisecond.

 # Advanced Adafruit MK3339 chip tuning

+> [!WARNING]
-> __Warning__ This is optional!
+> This is optional!
 Proceed with caution and at your own risk!

 ## Set NMEA sentences for timming only

 Change the NMEA settings, sending exclusivly the timing one (`$GPRMC`), reducing the jitter on the `GPS` `refclock`:

+> [!IMPORTANT]
+> This setting might be not fully successful due to the way gpsd MTK-3301 driver works.
+Your mileage may vary.

 Stop the gpsd service:
 > sudo service gpsd stop